 If you create WordPress websites on a regular basis, then developing a WordPress website on local server will save you a lot of your precious time.

 Before you migrate your WordPress website from local server to live server, you will require a good web hosting platform that supports WordPress.
 One such hosting platform is Cloudways.
-It is a featured-filled cloud hosting platform that enables novices, bloggers, designers, developers, and agencies to efficiently manage and deploy applications on Vultr, Google Compute Engine, DigitalOcean, Amazon EC2 servers and Kyup.
+It is a featured-filled cloud hosting platform that enables novices, bloggers, designers, developers, and agencies to efficiently manage and deploy applications on Vultr, Google Compute Engine, DigitalOcean, Amazon EC2 servers, Kyup and Linode.

-So, if you are a newbie, then this plugin can help you migrate your WordPress website from localhost to Cloudways server easily.
+So, if you are a newbie, then this plugin can help you to migrate WordPress site from localhost to Cloudways server easily.

 Let’s get started, here is what you need to do.